 Mission Vision & History

-Hope House is a proud member agency of United Way of Central Louisiana
+Hope House is a proud member agency of United Way of Central Louisiana and the Central Louisiana Continuum of Care (CoC).

 Hope House provides safe transitional housing and essential services to the homeless, empowering them to independence.